Nicolas Ghesquière

-Nicolas Ghesquière (/fr/; born 9 May 1971) is a French-Belgian fashion designer who has been the women's creative director of the house of Louis Vuitton (owned by LVMH) since 2013.
+Nicolas Ghesquière (/fr/; born 9 May 1971) is a French-Belgian fashion designer who has been the Artistic Director of Women’s Collections of the Maison of Louis Vuitton (owned by LVMH) since 2013.

 Early life

 Ghesquière was born in Comines, Nord, the younger of two sons of a Francophone Belgian golf-course owner and manager in the 7,500-inhabitant Poitevine town of Loudun and a French mother, who enjoyed fashion.
 He grew up in Loudun, Vienne.
 From a young age, Ghesquière enjoyed and practiced sports, such as horse riding, fencing, and swimming, and, in fact, many of his collections today use that inspiration, most notably his scuba mini dresses and his equestrian-inspired fall/winter 2006 ready-to-wear collection.

 At a young age Ghesquière announced at that he wanted to be a designer.
 He now admits this was partly from an adolescent desire to do something different from his parents and to alleviate country boredom.
 By the age of 12, Nicolas was sketching dress designs in his school books, making dresses out of his mother's curtains, and designing earrings out of his grandmother's chandelier crystals.

 With the help of his father, Ghesquière put together a portfolio of drawings and sent it, along with a letter introducing himself, to several designers.
 He diligently did internships during his school holidays.
 At 14, he assumed an internship with French designer agnès b, for which he was paid in clothes.
 His next apprenticeship was with Corinne Cobson.
 He decided afterward that fashion was difficult and returned home to finish his schooling.